-To reduce non-revenue water, through trial renewal of water pipes and meters in pilot areas in technical cooperation (TC) projects, and through spreading out / scaling up in ODA loan projects.
+To reduce non-revenue water, renewal of water pipes and meters and installment of SCADA / GIS system are implemented.
 Capacity development is also addressed.

 Projects throughout the country

 In major cites, such as Agra, Varanasi, Bengaluru, Hyderabad, Jaipur and Delhi